laedit/vika/README.md

 You can use it like this: `NVika buildserver "inspectcodereport.xml"`

+It is possible to process several reports at the same time: `NVika buildserver report1.xml report2.xml`

 ### additional params:
  - --debug: active the debug category on logger, useful for debugging
  - --includesource: include the build server name in messages